Tanev scores late as Kraken hand Pens 7th straight loss, 3-2

 Tanev took a pass from Yanni Gourde and beat goaltender Tristan Jarry from point-blank range to snap a 2-all tie.
 It was Tanev’s first goal of the season and it came against the team he played for from 2019-21.

-The Kraken won their fourth straight, matching the longest streak for the second-year franchise.
-Seattle has five wins in its last six games.
+The Kraken won their fourth straight, the longest streak for the second-year franchise.
+Seattle has five wins in its last six games, including a sweep of its three-game road trip.

+”Great for me, but I think it’s more important that the team got all six points on this road trip,” Tanev said. ”That’s the mindset and the goal we had setting out to this road trip and the three games we played.
+We beat three good teams.
+That’s the idea.”

 Vince Dunn and Gourde also had goals for the Kraken.
 Martin Jones stopped 36 shots after shutting out Minnesota in Seattle’s previous game.